igogo/dshell/README.md

+dshell
+===

-dshell is a dict shell.
+Dshell is a dict shell.
 That is, a simple command prompt `dict` wrapper.
 Supports tab-completion.